QMCPACK/qmcpack/nexus/docs/user_guide/rmg.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Output can also be analyzed without a simulation object.
-Give ``analyze_output`` the code name and any known input, text-output, or modern XML paths.
-Using explicit file names is recommended (see :ref:`pwscf-source-selection` for alternatives).
+Give ``analyze_output`` the RMG code name and its log-output path.
+An input object, input-file path, or input directory can be supplied separately.

 .. code-block:: python

     from nexus import analyze_output

     ao = analyze_output(
-        'pwscf',
+        'rmg',
-        input   = 'scf.in',
+        input   = './scf_run/input',
-        outfile = 'scf.out',
+        outfile = './scf_run/rmg.log',
-        path    = './scf_run',
         )

-    # or with complete paths:
-    ao = analyze_output(
-        'pwscf',
-        input   = './scf_run/scf.in',
-        outfile = './scf_run/scf.out',
-        )

-The analyzer discovers modern Quantum ESPRESSO XML in the calculation directory and reads it automatically when present.
+The analyzer reads the selected RMG log.
+It can also locate and read the RMG control input named by the log when that file is available.

 Accessing physical quantities